yno6/movie-rental/README.md

-# Yashvi Nayak
-# 101339065
+# Description:
-# COMP2406 B - Assignment 4

-# Description: This is a Weekend Movie Planner web application built using Node.js, Express, MongoDB, and Pug.
+              This is a Weekend Movie Planner web application built using Node.js, Express, MongoDB, and Pug.
-#              The application allows users to:
+              The application allows users to:
-#                                               - Register and log in
+                                               - Register and log in
-#                                               - Browse streaming services and available movies
+                                               - Browse streaming services and available movies
-#                                               - Place movie orders across multiple services
+                                               - Place movie orders across multiple services
-#                                               - View their order history
+                                               - View their order history
-#                                               - View statistics about movie orders and services
-#               Admins have additional privileges such as:
+                                               - View statistics about movie orders and services Admins have additional privileges such as:
-#                                               - Managing streaming services (add/edit/delete)
+                                               - Managing streaming services (add/edit/delete)
-#                                               - Managing movies and genres within services
+                                               - Managing movies and genres within services
-#                                               - Viewing all users and deleting users
+                                               - Viewing all users and deleting users

-                File Structure:
+# File Structure:
                         ├── images/                 # Icons (select/remove buttons svg)
                         ├── pages/                  # Pug templates (views)
                         │   ├── header.pug